 - The C&O Canal Trail

-There are always people moving in and moving out of DC, so you won’t stand out being a newcomer.
-If you find that DC natives seem skeptical, that’s just because a lot of folks only stick around for a few years.
-With that in mind, these tips should help you make the most of whatever time you have in this special place in America.
-Soon enough you’ll be the local helping the tourists find the White House.
+There are always people moving to D.C., so you won’t stand out as a newcomer.
+Despite your newcomer status, though, these tips should help you quickly get acquainted with this special place in America.
+Soon enough, you’ll be the local helping the tourists find the White House.

 Michael Hochman is currently working as a lifestyle and travel writer for Apartment Guide and rent.com.